-A covered call can potentially help generate income on stocks you already own; another potential benefit is that it can provide some limited downside protection—in exchange for limiting the upside potential of the stock.
+Another potential benefit is that it can provide some limited downside protection—in exchange for limiting the upside potential of the stock.

 The basics about options

 While there are unique characteristics and risks of options, they are essentially another way to buy and sell stocks and other securities.
 For instance, an investor could purchase shares of XYZ Company, or buy an option to purchase shares of XYZ Company.
 If you buy the shares, you then own the stock.
 If you buy an options contract on the shares, you have the right (but not the obligation) to buy the stock before the contract expires.1

 There are only two types of options: calls and puts.